Skip to content

 Keep moving and eat well

 Being active – even just a little bit – is proven to help give your mood a boost.
 A quick walk down the street, a dance around the kitchen or a satisfying stretch in bed or a chair are all good pick-me-ups.
-Our being active section can help you find an activity that suits you.
+Our section on being active can help you find an activity that suits you.

 Find out more about malnutrition on the Malnutrition Task Force website